riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-5-pass-3.png" class="img-responsive" />

 ####new-task-spec.js
 Phew, step 5 is turning out to be a bit of a bear, but we're finally on the home stretch, just one more test to update.
-We want to make sure newly created tasks have a value of `false` for their completed status.
+We want to make sure new tasks have a default value of `false` for their completed status.

 ######Tests